-Tim worked as an editor and game developer for TSR during the formative years of Dungeons & dragons.
-Tim’s first assignment was editing and developing Dave Arneson’s Blackmoor (OD&D Supplement).
-Later he worked on Eldritch Wizardry Gods, Demi Gods & heroes and Swords & spells (OD&D supplement 3.4. &5 respectively).
-Tim took over the Strategic Review and transitioned it into The Dragon Magazine.
-He was the editor for the first 33 issues of Dragon.
+Tim worked as an editor and game developer for TSR during the formative years of Dungeons & Dragons.
+His first assignment was editing and developing Dave Arneson’s Blackmoor Supplement (OD&D).
+He later did the same on Eldritch Wizardry, Gods, Demi-Gods and Heroes and Swords & Spells (OD&D Supplements 3,4 &5, respectively).
+Tim took over The Strategic Review and transitioned it into Dragon Magazine and was Editor for the first 33 issues.

 It should be no surprise that Tim is “old school” as they come.
 He is a proponent of the axiom that “less is more” when it comes to roleplaying games he continues to run his D&D campaign with a free-wheeling, fun first attitude.

 Tim Kask served honorably in the United States Navy from 1967-1971 and is a Vietnam Veteran.
 He resides in the Midwest with his bride of over 48 years, Cheryl.
 Outside of gaming he enjoys spending time with his grandchildren, bass fishing and flying kites.

 Tim is currently looking into getting some of his adventures translated into Portuguese and finding new, unexpected games to take to cons.